Angela Ruggiero: Playing career

 Born in Panorama City, CA, Ruggiero grew up in Sylmar and then Simi Valley, California.

 Ruggiero played prep school hockey at Choate Rosemary Hall in Wallingford, Connecticut.
 While a senior at Choate, Ruggiero was the youngest member of the gold medal-winning 1998 United States Olympic Hockey Team in Nagano, Japan.
 She was also a member of the silver medal-winning 2002 team in Salt Lake City, Utah, a member of the bronze-winning 2006 team in Torino, Italy, and a member of the silver-winning 2010 team in Vancouver, Canada.

 In her senior year at Harvard University, Ruggiero won the 2004 Patty Kazmaier Award as the top player in U.S. women's collegiate hockey.
-As of 2020, she is the only defenseman to win the award.
+She was the only defenseman to win the award, until Sophie Jaques won it in 2023.
 She helped Harvard win a National Championship in 1999 and NCAA Runner-Up in 2003 and 2004.
 She graduated from Harvard cum laude in 2004 with a degree in government and was a four-time All-American selection and an Academic All-American.
 In her senior year, she was awarded the distinguished NCAA's Top VIII Award, for success on the ice, in the classroom, and in the community.
 Ruggiero was a three-time MVP for the Crimson.

 Ruggiero made several U.S. professional hockey "firsts" on January 28, 2005, when she played for the Tulsa Oilers in a Central Hockey League game against the Rio Grande Valley Killer Bees.
 She was the first woman to actively play in a regular season professional hockey game in North America at a position other than goalie.
 In addition, since her brother Bill Ruggiero, was a goaltender for the Oilers, they were the first brother-sister combination to play professionally at the same time.
 She recorded an assist on the final goal of the game making her the only woman to score a point in a North American professional hockey game.